 Though the greatest resolution can be gained from a scanning large-format system, the DSLR system is popular for several important reasons.
 It is more affordable and there is much less equipment required in the field at a shoot (and therefore less opportunity to break something).
 Compared to working with a camcorder, there is much less post-processing work required to stitch the image and the results are generally much better and of a higher resolution.
-Redundant DSLR systems are more readily available than scanning systems and roll-film cameras, and replacement parts are generally available at camera shops throughout the western world.
+Redundant DSLR systems are more readily available than scanning systems and roll-film cameras, and replacement parts are generally available at camera shops throughout the industrialized world.
 And for conventional photographers, learning how to create a panorama with a common DSLR is a natural transition.

 Digital cameras differ from film cameras in that they collect data about the image by means of electronic devices rather than film.
-There are two types of sensors that collect light data about the image, charge-coupled devices (CCD) and complementary metal-oxide- semiconductors (CMOS).
+There are two types of sensors that collect light data about the image, charge-coupled devices (CCD) and complementary metal-oxide-semiconductors (CMOS).
 Most digital cameras use CCDs, but there are subtle but relevant differences between how these two types of sensors read and record data.
 CMOS chips have a lower light sensitivity and are generally more susceptible to noise, but use much less power and are therefore well-suited to smaller cameras.
-A full discussion is outside the parameters of this guide, but information can be found on several web sites.4
+CCDs, on the other hand, are more susceptible to becoming dusty, requiring more frequent cleaning.
+A full discussion is outside the parameters of this guide, but information can be found on several web sites.

-3 Channel 360 has production kits that a tripod, panorama head, and software.
+2. Channel 360, among others, has production kits that a tripod, panorama head, and software.
+See Web References, below, for URL.